mzivic7/SimulationChernobyl/readme.md

 ### Android
 Not yet supported.
 GUI may be to small on regullar phones.

 ## Progress
-Currently, there is only implemented main GUI with some features like help, and test graph.
+Currently, there is only implemented main GUI with some features like help, graph, settings, value picker.

 Simulation engine is under development.